lesleyrs/clipboard-narrator/README.md

 Current problems are commented in [`main.gd`](main.gd#L15), but it's completely functional.

 Inside the application press `h` to get a tts explanation.
 Copying the same text back to back does not work, press `r` for that.
+The `i` key can also be used for entering text.
+Background colour picker is the button on the top left corner.

 # interrupt, queue, and manual modes
 This application works differently based on which mode you are in (changed by pressing tab or shift-tab)